Runic Revelation Preview

 He heard more knocking at the door.

 “Smoke, sir?”
 Kyle asked, trying his best to look innocent.
-The guard sniffed the air, then shrugged.
+The guard sniffed the air.

 Kyle nodded, walking out of his room and following the guard into the main living room of Kalibar's magnificent suite.
 The guard stopped suddenly, turning about and facing Kyle.